tiddoloos/medium_rgcn/README.md

 conda activate medium_rgcn
 ```
 Now we have an active enviroment.
-We now will install depedencies with:
+We now we install the depedencies with:
 ```
 pip install -r requirements.txt
 ```